 Curbside pick up still available!
 Contactless credit card payment accepted

-**COVID-19 UPDATE - we are only accepting 1 box/bag of DONATIONS for the time being.
-Weather permitting, donations can be left at the first back door.
+**COVID-19 UPDATE - we are only accepting 2 small boxes/bags for store credit for the time being.
+We will give you back the books we don't need.
+Weather permitting, donations can be left at the first back door DURING BUSINESS HOURS ONLY.
 Thanks!

 Can I Get Cash Instead of Store Credit?

 We do not pay cash for books at this time.

 When Can I Bring My Books?
 Do I Need an Appointment?

 We're happy to look at up to three grocery bags/boxes of books per customer at any time during our regular store hours: Mon-Sat, 10 am-7:00 pm.
 More than a bag/box may not be attended to during your visit.
 You will be asked to fill out a trade-in form so we can contact you with your store credit amount.
 If you want your books back you will have to pick them up within 24 hours or they will be donated.

 Can I Bring Books That I Didn't Buy From You?